 Bernie Sanders on Small Business and Entrepreneurship

 Small business is the driving force of America’s economy.
 Bernie Sanders has worked hard to push for policies that help small businesses, encourage entrepreneurship, and foster innovation.
-Among these, he has supported loans for small businesses, pushed for reforming intellectual property regimes, and advocated for giving the entrepreneurs of tomorrow access to good education.
+Among these, he has supported loans for small businesses, defended net neutrality, pushed for reforming intellectual property regimes, and advocated for giving the entrepreneurs of tomorrow access to good education.

 Supporting Small Businesses

 Bernie believes that small businesses are essential for America’s economy to thrive.
-In order to succeed, small business must have access to low-interest loans and other forms of support.
+In order to succeed, small businesses must have access to low-interest loans and other forms of support.
 To this end, Bernie has supported and helped pass many pieces of legislation to help small businesses grow.

 Why should we provide low-interest loans and other support to small businesses?